headrevision/BehatReporter/README.md

 Why this app was developed?
 ---------------------------
-Besides the fact that the app IS still in development, it was initially developed to enable Behat users (=you) to present the results of a Behat run in a form as accessible as possible to the non-developer stakeholders in the [BDD process](http://www.ymc.ch/en/behavior-driven-development-with-behat-co-more-than-just-testing).
+It was developed to enable Behat users (=you) to present the results of a Behat run in a form as accessible as possible to the non-developer stakeholders in the [BDD process](http://www.ymc.ch/en/behavior-driven-development-with-behat-co-more-than-just-testing).
 Have a look yourself:

 <a href="https://github.com/headrevision/BehatReporter/raw/master/doc/screenshot_dialog.png"><img src="https://github.com/headrevision/BehatReporter/raw/master/doc/screenshot_dialog.png" alt="Dialog" width="158" height="264"></a>
 <a href="https://github.com/headrevision/BehatReporter/raw/master/doc/screenshot_features.png"><img src="https://github.com/headrevision/BehatReporter/raw/master/doc/screenshot_features.png" alt="Features" width="264" height="158"></a>